OneRec-V2 Technical Report: Introduction

 In this work, we introduce OneRec-V2, which addresses these fundamental limitations through a lazy decoder architecture and preference alignment with real-world user interactions.
 As shown in Figure~\ref{fig:framework}, our key contributions are: \begin{enumerate} \item \textbf{Lazy Decoder-Only Architecture}.
 We propose a streamlined decoder-only architecture that eliminates the computational bottleneck of traditional encoder-decoder designs.
 By removing the encoder component and simplifying cross-attention mechanisms (eliminating K/V projection layers), our lazy decoder achieves a 94\% reduction in computational requirements and 90\% reduction in actual training resources while supporting 16$\times$ larger model parameters (from 0.5B to 8B) under equivalent computational budgets.
-As shown in Figure~\ref{fig:flops_vs_loss}, this architecture not only makes decoder-only transformers practical and efficient for industrial-scale recommendation systems, but also demonstrates strong scaling capabilities with respect to model size and FLOPs, providing valuable guidance for future model development in generative recommendation. \item \textbf{Preference Alignment with Real-World User Interactions}.
+As shown in Figure~\ref{fig:flops_vs_loss}, this architecture not only makes decoder-only transformers practical and efficient for industrial-scale recommendation systems, but also exhibits strong scaling capabilities: the convergence loss closely follows the theoretical scaling law proposed by Hoffmann et al. (2022)~\citep{hoffmann2022training} across a wide range of model sizes.
+This provides both empirical and theoretical guidance for the future development of large generative recommendation models. \item \textbf{Preference Alignment with Real-World User Interactions}.
 We introduce a comprehensive post-training framework that directly leverages real-world user feedback signals to address the fundamental challenges of reward modeling in generative recommender systems. (i) \textit{Duration-Aware Reward Shaping}, which mitigates the inherent bias in raw watch time signals by accounting for video length variations, ensuring that reward signals accurately reflect content quality rather than merely duration; and (ii) \textit{Adaptive Ratio Clipping}, which effectively reduces training variance while preserving convergence guarantees in the policy optimization process.
 Our experiments demonstrate significant gains in \textit{APP Stay Time}.
 Notably, we observe amplified online performance when incorporating traffic distribution patterns from OneRec's own recommendations, suggesting improved alignment between model optimization and real-world user behavior distributions.

 \end{enumerate}

 Extensive online A/B testing on Kuaishou/Kuaishou Lite APP with 400 million daily active users demonstrates that OneRec-V2 achieves significant improvements compared to OneRec-V1, delivering improvements of 0.467\% and 0.741\% in App Stay Time, while effectively balancing multiple recommendation objectives without seesaw effects.